Setting up Google OR-Tools for Waste Collection Route Optimization & Compliance Logging

 Municipal regulations require immutable records of route assignments and vehicle loads.
 The extract_compliance_manifest function maps each stop to the original telemetry payload, validates total payload against EPA reporting thresholds, and attaches a cryptographic SHA-256 hash before pushing to the compliance data lake.
 The exact API signatures for dimension registration and callback registration are documented in the OR-Tools Implementation reference.

-When solver convergence fails, the try-except wrapper triggers a capacity-relaxed secondary solve.
-If the secondary attempt fails, the system logs a GREEDY_FALLBACK event.
+When solver convergence fails, the fallback rebuilds the routing model with a relaxed capacity ceiling.
+This is necessary because RoutingDimension does not expose a SetCapacity method after model construction; the vehicle capacity list is registered once via AddDimensionWithVehicleCapacity and cannot be mutated at runtime.
 All fallback activations emit structured JSON payloads containing the exact constraint violation context, enabling audit reconstruction without manual log parsing.

 Isolation & Observability

-Isolate solver failures by exporting the routing model state via routing.ExportModelAsJson().
+Isolate solver failures by exporting the routing model state via routing.WriteToFile() where supported, or by logging the full constraint configuration at dispatch time.
 Cross-reference constraint violations against routing.GetDimensionOrDie() to pinpoint capacity breaches.
 Use deterministic seeds via search_parameters.random_seed to reproduce routing anomalies.
 Validate matrix symmetry and triangle inequality compliance to prevent artificial route inflation.

 Containerize the routing service with explicit CPU pinning (taskset or Kubernetes cpuManagerPolicy: static) and memory cgroups.
 Expose Prometheus metrics for solve latency, fallback frequency, and constraint violation rates.
 Schedule automated regression tests against synthetic noise profiles to validate solver stability before production deployment.
 For detailed memory profiling techniques, reference the official Python tracemalloc documentation.